Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 We will outline the following steps in order to do an initial deploy to Render:

 1. Create a Render account
-2. Configure our Flask project for Render
+2. Connect our Render account to our Github account
-3. Commit our new configurations
-4. Create a Render app via their web launche
+3. Create a Render app via their web launcher
-6. Create a database in Render via the CLI
+4. Create a PostgreSQL database in Render
-7. Set the environment variables for Render
-8. Setup and initialize the database in Render via the CLI
+6. Setup and initialize the database in Render via the CLI
+7. Set the environment variables for our Render app
-9. Verify
+8. Verify

 Then, we will cover these topics on continuous deployment to Render: